subins2000/Awesome-New-Tab-Page/README.md

 > To make use of or modify the below code in any way:
 >
-> * You agree to leave this copyright and license notice intact without modification; and
+> * You agree to leave this copyright and license notice intact without modification.
-> * You agree to mark your modified versions as modified from the original version; and
+> * You agree to mark your modified versions as modified from the original version.
 > * You agree not to misrepresent the origin of this material or your relationship with the authors of this project or the project itself.
+You agree not to use the "Awesome New Tab Page" name (or a confusingly similar name) or logo.

 Who can contribute?
 -------------------